Helena Cassadine: Casting

+On March 31, 2023, it was announced Towers would again reprise the role for two episodes in May, according to a post on Towers' Facebook page.
+She appeared from May 3–4, 2023.

 Storylines

 1980s

 In the summer of 1981, Luke, Laura, and Robert Scorpio foil Mikkos Cassadine's plot to freeze the world using a weather machine, and both Mikkos and his brother Tony are killed while their other brother Victor is arrested.
 Mikkos's widow Helena appears in Port Charles just in time to curse Luke and Laura from the sidelines of their November 16, 1981 wedding.
 Laura later vanishes without a trace in 1982, leaving a devastated Luke to search for her.
 Presumed dead, Laura reappears in 1983, having been kidnapped by the Cassadines in revenge.
 Told that Luke was dead, Laura had been forced to marry Mikkos and Helena's son Stavros Cassadine, who had fallen in love with her.
 She had returned to Port Charles upon learning that Luke was alive, followed by Stavros; he is ultimately killed, and Luke and Laura are reunited.
 Discovering that Laura is pregnant with their first child, she and Luke leave town in 1984.